a feature documentary

 to bring awe into our everyday lives, and to expand our perspectives.

-And right now, these trees need our support just as we need theirs.
+And right now, coast redwood trees need our support just as we need theirs.